 Included Meal(s): Breakfast and Dinner

-This evening we board our evening ferry for the overnight journey to Oslo.
+This afternoon we head to the port to board our evening ferry for the overnight journey to Oslo.
 Our route takes us along the coast of Denmark and the body of water that separates the North Sea from the Baltic and into Norwegian waters.
 Our cabins are small but comfortable with ensuite facilities.
 These vessels are large and well appointed with amenities that include restaurants, shops, maybe even a cinema and swimming pool.

 Overnight ferry (dinner on board).